-- PayPal works as a merchant account, but offers much more functionality.
+- PayPal business accounts work much like a merchant account, but offer much more functionality.

-- Processing credit card transactions through PayPal is more expensive than most other processors.
+- Processing credit card transactions through PayPal for Business is more expensive than most other processors.

-- Business loans and lines of credit are also available through PayPal.
+- Business loans and lines of credit are also available through PayPal for Business.

 - This article is for small business owners interested in assessing payment processing options.

 A PayPal business account is a financial services account that allows business owners to accept payments from customers online and in person.
 Much like a merchant account, which is a business bank account that lets you collect and process credit card payments from patrons, PayPal business accounts offer businesses flexibility in how they process transactions.
 Here’s a closer look at how PayPal differs from a merchant account and how to determine which is right for you.

 What’s the difference between PayPal and a merchant account?

 PayPal differs from merchant accounts because it functions primarily as a digital wallet, with all of your business accounts – whether composed of proceeds from credit card transactions or cash deposits for paying vendors – combined into a single account.